xuri/excelize-doc/en/utils.md

             Type:     "cell",
             Criteria: "between",
             Format:   format,
-            Minimum:  "6",
+            MinValue: "6",
-            Maximum:  "8",
+            MaxValue: "8",
         },
     },
 )
 ```

-type: `Maximum` - The `maximum` parameter is used to set the upper limiting value when the criteria are either `between` or `not between`.
+type: `MaxValue` - The `maximum` parameter is used to set the upper limiting value when the criteria are either `between` or `not between`.
 See the previous example.

 type: `average` - The `average` type is used to specify Office Excel's "Average" style conditional format: